Kempton Park Racecourse: Top three events

 Kempton Park stages National Hunt racing (with fences) and flat racing, with the most famous race being the King George VI Chase held every Boxing Day, a prestigious Grade 1 race.
 The Kauto Star Novices' Chase (formerly the Feltham Novices' Chase) also takes place on Boxing Day, a Grade 1 race.
 With similar challenges, past winners of the Kauto Star Novices' Chase and of the King George VI Chase include Kauto Star and Long Run; the following day is the Desert Orchid Chase, a Grade 2 race.
 On approximately the last weekend of February Kempton Park hosts the Coral Trophy Handicap Chase and in early September the course stages the September Stakes race day.

 Non-racing events and facilities

 In addition to racing, the site is home to a weekly market on Thursdays, holds an antiques market on the second and last Tuesday of every month and seasonal wedding fairs.
 Reception areas and two restaurants can be booked for private hospitality or celebrations.
 Boxes are used for meetings and race days.

+Location filming

+Kempton Park is used and marketed as a location for filming purposes.
+The 1956 movie Dry Rot was partially filmed at the course; and the 1985 television programme The Optimist was also partially shot at Kempton.